The Canadian military has reinstated a sailor who was previously active on a well-known hate forum.

 Anti-hate groups reacting to the news of the reinstatement said that while Mihajlovic denounced his views, he never made amends.
 The Canadian Anti-Hate Network tweeted it would like a “public apology in order to earn some measure of trust from the wider public.”
 In a statement on its website, the Friends of Simon Wiesenthal Center said it has written Defence Minister Harjit Sajjan to demand “an urgent investigation and that Mihajlovic be held to account.”

 “He has never publicly divulged the full extent of his neo-Nazi involvement, he has never issued a full public apology for his actions, and we have not seen him make amends for the harm he has done,” wrote Rabbi Meyer H. May, the group’s executive director. “‘Rehabilitation’ cannot be a guise for simply giving a person like this a pass.”

 The Canadian military has been under the microscope in recent years for the existence of extremists in their midst.
 In 2018, a VICE investigation found that a Nova Scotia reservist was a member of Atomwaffen.
 Last year a Winnipeg Free Press investigation outed Armed Forces reservist Patrik Mathews as a recruiter for the neo-Nazi terror cell the Base.
 Following the investigation, Mathews went on the run from authorities, hopped the border, and fled to Maryland with the help of his fellow neo-Nazis.
 He was eventually arrested in the U.S. and charged with a myriad of crimes.

 Recently, in mid-July, the Canadian Armed Forces implemented a “hateful conduct” policy they hope will help to root out extremists.
 Prior to this, the CAF had no hard definition of “hateful conduct.”

-The story has been updated to include comment from Vice-Admiral Art McDonald.
+This story has been updated with comment from Vice-Admiral Art McDonald.